 The dominant family at this site was Gammaridae.
 Gammaridae has a tolerance value of 4 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
-They are closely related to Hyalellidae - the dominant family in the Hardwood Creek 'Above' site.
-However, the pollution tolerance value is far lower for Gammaridae.
-The distinction between the two families is the flagellum found on the antennae of Gammaridae.
 They are important food sources for fish and invertebrate predators.